dmartin0409/RepData_PeerAssessment1/Project.md

-**Please note:** I was unable to knit the Rmd provided by the instructors, so I created a new one.
-I believe there is a compatibility issue with the pandoc version used to generate the original Rmd from 3 years ago.
-I can't tell if there is anything in that Rmd that is required for this assignment.
-So here we go...
+**Please note:** I decided to create a brand new Rmd file for this project instead of using the PA1_template.Rmd.

+## Reproducible Research: Peer Assessment 1

 ## Loading and preprocessing the data